austink24/stock-analysis/README.md

 ![2018 returns](https://github.com/austink24/stock-analysis/blob/master/Screen%20Shot%202020-10-03%20at%202.18.26%20PM.png)

-The results of refactoring our first attempt of the code used to acomplish the task was that by utilizing output arrays we are able to save time looping through  our data and store the information in the array for use later in our code.
+### The results of refactoring:
+Our first attempt of the code used to acomplish the task was that by utilizing output arrays we are able to save time looping through  our data and store the information in the array for use later in our code.
 The using output arrays cut the time it takes to analyze the data from over 1 second to now under .20 of a second.

 ![2017 timer](https://github.com/austink24/stock-analysis/blob/master/Resources/VBA_Challenge_2017..png)